 1 1/2 tablespoons cumin seeds

-1 tsp mustard seeds
+1 teaspoon mustard seeds

-1 tsp fennel seed
+1 teaspoon fennel seed

-2 tsp ground cinnamon
+2 teaspoons ground cinnamon

 1 1/2 tablespoons peppercorns

-1 tsp ground nutmeg
+1 teaspoon ground nutmeg

-1/2 tsp ground cloves
+1/2 teaspoon ground cloves

-1 tsp tablespoon ground cardamom
+1 teaspoon ground cardamom

-2 tsp tablespoon turmeric
+2 teaspoon turmeric

-1 tsp tablespoon ground ginger
+1 teaspoon ground ginger

 In a dry skillet over very low heat, place the coriander, cumin, mustard and fennel seeds.
-Roast the seeds gently, shaking the pan occasionally, until they begin to pop.
+Roast the seeds gently, shaking the pan occasionally until they begin to pop.
 When about half the seeds have popped, add the cinnamon, peppercorns, nutmeg, cloves, cardamom, turmeric, ginger and cayenne.